Guidelines for PARI contributors

 Take care to see the audio quality of the captions is good and clear.
 Note that the first and last audio captions can be slightly longer – up to 40 seconds each – as those will introduce and wind up the story.
 The remaining captions should not exceed 20-25 seconds.
 In all, a Talking Album should not exceed six minutes – and can be much shorter.

-1.10 Things we wear: The rural in the urban, Rural sports, Environment: You can also take pictures for these or a host of other subjects on PARI – almost anything you'd like to contribute to – provided the quality is good and the piece falls within our mandate.
+The Rural in the Urban, Rural Sports, Environment: You can also take pictures for these or a host of other subjects on PARI – almost anything you'd like to contribute to – provided the quality is good and the piece falls within our mandate.
 Visit Categories on PARI’s website for more details and to get a better idea of these possibilities.

 These apply to all formats, but especially for text articles.
 In the stories you send in on rural Indians, we need: